shaimacs/Quiz/README.md

-### A Quiz Website
+## A Quiz Website
 Quiz website allows the user to select their favorite category to take quick quiz in.
 The user is able to select the level of the quiz and see his results.
-The admin is able to add new Quiz Category with the levels, Qusestions and delete Quiz.
+The admin is able to add new Quiz Category with the levels, , Update it and delete Quiz.
 <br>

 ## Getting Started